-Trading card collections are like anything else--they can always be improved.
+Trading card collections are like anything else - they can always be improved.
 The new year is a perfect excuse to reflect on your collection and collecting habits and see how you can make things better.
-However, unlike struggling with a piece of pricey exercise equipment that will be used a couple of times before being banished to the basement to a sentence of ten years of dust, New Year's Resolutions can be fun.
+However, unlike struggling with a piece of pricey exercise equipment that will be used a couple of times before being banished to the basement, New Year's resolutions can be fun.
 By setting a few goals, you will have a more focused and organized collection that's easy to enjoy and get excited about.

 To make sure your resolution is successful, start with a goal.
 What is it you want to achieve?
 What does success look like?
 From there, make a plan.
 How are you going to make your resolution a success?
 It might help to write it down.
 Then, put the plan into action.
 It's time to make things happen.
 After you get started, reflect on what's working with your resolution and if anything could be improved.
 Make adjustments and carry on.

 Below are ten New Year's resolutions specific to card collectors.
 All are realistic and meant to help you have more fun collecting in the months ahead.
 Like anything, limit your goals to something realistic.
 Also, don't take on too much.
 Remember, card collecting is meant to be a pastime, not a source of stress.

 We've likely all got them - half-finished base sets wasting away in a box.
 There are too few cards to dig through them again and too many to simply trade away or pass on to someone else.
 It's time to get those cards organized and complete the set.
 You might be surprised how easy it is, even if you don't have a local hobby shop.